inlife/nexrender/packages/nexrender-action-encode/readme.md

 ## Presets

-There are a couple of default presents included with the build.
+There are a couple of default presets included with the build.
 You can provide `params` field to override any of the values there.

 ### mp4